-It was during Game 2 of the 2013 Eastern Conference Finals when Paul George earned the respect of this generation’s best player, LeBron James.
+It was during Game 2 of the 2013 Eastern Conference Finals when Paul George earned the respect of the NBA’s best player, LeBron James.
 At the end of the third quarter, James had given George the fist pound, acknowledging the fashion in which George did not back down from the challenge of taking him one-on-one.

 After the loss, James stated that the 23-year-old George was “going to be a great one”.